brentwalther/brentwalther.github.io/_posts/2020-05-30-personal-finance-with-gnucash.md

    this money transfers from an "Income:Retirement" account.
 Since investments grow, the balance will not always match what you have in GnuCash.
-After practicing this accounting workflow for a hile, I began doing reconcile balance transfers from an "Income>Unrealized Capital Gains" account.
+After practicing this accounting workflow for a hile, I began doing reconcile balance transfers from an "Income:Unrealized Capital Gains" account.
 1. Log on to each credit card and download all the transactions as a CSV or OFX and import them using the GnuCash import tool.
 Sometimes it matches them to expense accounts automatically (though my main complaint with GnuCash is how